babel/website/docs/roadmap.md

 - stdout as output
 - Change Babel version from UI

-At least 15% of open issues in babel-website is related to REPL: https://github.com/babel/website/issues?q=is%3Aissue+is%3Aopen+label%3Arepl
+At least 15% of open issues in babel-website are related to the REPL: https://github.com/babel/website/issues?q=is%3Aissue+is%3Aopen+label%3Arepl

 ### Educational/Debugging Tooling